0xPolygon/polygon-docs/docs/zkEVM/architecture/proving-system/exec-selector-columns.md

 ## Selector columns and constraints

-Next we explain how correctness of the execution trace can be tested in each row with just one equation.
+Next we explain how to test the correctness of the execution trace in each row with just one equation.

 Firstly, note that: